Explore the rankings

 Choose a location

-From St Andrews on Scotland’s spectacular western coast to Oxford’s dreaming spires, there is no shortage of eye-catching institutions and cities full of character.
+From St Andrews on Scotland’s spectacular east coast to Oxford’s dreaming spires, there is no shortage of eye-catching institutions and cities full of character.
 But selecting a university also means choosing where to live, and so all the factors you would consider when moving city also come into play.

 Key considerations include living costs, culture, weather and a host of other features that vary from place to place.
 Do you want to be in London, experiencing the hustle and bustle of the huge metropolis, but paying some of the highest rent prices in the country?
 Or do you want to be in Nottingham – the UK’s third most affordable city in 2015, with many student-friendly cafes but far fewer work opportunities than the capital?
 Perhaps you’d rather be by the sea, in Brighton, Bournemouth, Southampton or Cardiff.